aldo-gutierrez/bitmasksorterJS/README.md

 This Radix sort can be from 4x to 16x times faster than standard Javascript sort

-The following code demonstrates the calculation of the BitMask of a 32 bit number:
+The following code demonstrates the calculation of the BitMask of a 32-bit number:

 ```javascript
     function calculateMaskInt(array, start, endP1) {